HantushWellModel#

 An implementation of the Hantush well function for multiple pumping wells.

-cutoff (float) – proportion after which the step function is cut off.
-Default is 0.999.
+cutoff (float, optional) – proportion after which the step function is cut off.

 Notes